liamdefty/sass-fluid-type/README.md

 ## Getting Started

-Include `_fluid-vr.scss` in your project.
-Or, if you use npm, `npm install liam-defty/sass-fluid-vr`.
+Include `_fluid-type.scss` in your project.
+Or, if you use npm, `npm install liam-defty/sass-fluid-type`.

 ## What is it?